 How do I apply?

-- Submit official transcripts from each college attended.
+- Official Transcripts from each college attended.

-The Dean’s Reference may be completed by any official who is qualified to answer the questions.
+* May be completed by any official who is qualified to answer the questions.

 What are the right courses to take if I plan to attend a community college and then transfer to BC?

 Contact our transfer counselor, Emily Helms .
 She will help you select courses and get you ready to transfer to Bridgewater.
 A campus visit to get your questions answered is the best way to prepare for transfer.